Taking time to conduct a website critique on your own website is just as important as investing in a detailed, no hole barred, competitor audit.

 Because what good is your website if the people visiting can’t understand you?
 Or know where they’re supposed to click?

 Your website structure should be so painfully obvious that a child should be able to navigate your site.
-That isn’t to say that your customers are dumb or you should be appealing to the lowest common denominator.
+That isn’t to say that your customers are daft or you should be appealing to the lowest common denominator.
 Far from it.

 Your prospects are – in point of fact – all time poor.